 Won Dr. James R. Chen Award for Outstanding Master Project at UC Berkeley

 w/ Wenqin Chen and Pi-tan Hu

-Mole-bile Voice is a framework for designing and developing usable voice interfaces for the blind.
-It is an ongoing master thesis project, which I collaborated with two Berkeley students, Wenqin Chen and Pi-Tan Hu.
+Mobile Voice is a framework for designing and developing usable conversational user interfaces for the blind.
+It is an ongoing master thesis project, which I collaborated with Wenqin Chen and Pi-Tan Hu.

 The project started as an opened exploration of using technology to solve a blind user’s challenge.
 We brainstormed many need areas and then conducted contextual inquiries with blind volunteers.

 We asked them how they exercised, cooked, used social media, and used fitness trackers, and observed them using a desktop computer, a smartphone, an MP3 player, a braille typewriter, a refreshable braille display, and a dollar bill value reader.
 At the end, we decided to focus on the following challenge - Blind smartphone users have a hard time navigating their mobile apps.